Sophie Van Den Akker: Model

 Sophie appeared in an editorial for Faint Magazine Story UK, as well as a cover and editorial spread for Covet Magazine.

 In March 2011, she walked at L'oreal Melbourne Fashion Festival 2011 and in July that year she was announced as the face of Melbourne Spring Fashion Week.

 Personal life

 In June 2021, she married her longtime boyfriend Heath Decker in Yarra Valley.
-She has two children from previous relationship.
+She has two children from a previous relationship.